 "My RHD experience has been invaluable for my current research work at the P.A. hospital.
 The skills I have gained are both broad and specific.
 I’ve learned specific research techniques that I can use for my research.
 I’ve also gained confidence and skills in giving presentations, multi-tasking, undertaking literature reviews, analysing research results.
 These skills will be invaluable for my future career."

-When I first started, however, I had thought that the process would be relatively unexciting - enrol, work on your own for a few years, submit and graduate - but soon discovered that Australian programs are actually remarkably flexible.
-In fact, advisors and the University are always willing to help you "enrich" your education.
+"When I first started however, I had thought that the process would be relatively unexciting - enrol, work on your own for a few years, submit and graduate - but soon discovered that Australian programs are actually remarkably flexible.
+In fact advisors and the University are always willing to help you enrich your education.

-Enrichment involves participating in activities that, while not strictly necessary for completing your PhD, provide complementary educational experiences that help you become a better scientist.
+"Enrichment involves participating in activities that, while not strictly necessary for completing your PhD, provide complementary educational experiences that help you become a better scientist.

-Collaborations are the foundation of academic research; take a look at any journal article and you'll probably find several co-authors.
+"Collaborations are the foundation of academic research; take a look at any journal article and you'll probably find several co-authors.
 You can work with your fellow students on side projects (in addition to your PhD), and even expand your professional networks through collaborations.
 Hosting academic visitors in your lab and going on academic tours is a great way to find future collaborations and job opportunities.
-The global academic “family” that develops throughout your career is one of the greatest perks of academia.
+The global academic family that develops throughout your career is one of the greatest perks of academia.

-Other opportunities for travel include internships and fellowships.
+"Other opportunities for travel include internships and fellowships.
 Internships give you the opportunity to apply the research skills that you learn during the PhD to practical problems in industry.
 Research fellowships, on the other hand, let you collaborate with internationally renowned researchers and may be part of prestigious scholarship programs such as the Rhodes and Fulbright.

-The gap between the academic and corporate worlds can be dramatic at times, but research commercialisation bridges that gap for the benefit of both.
+"The gap between the academic and corporate worlds can be dramatic at times, but research commercialisation bridges that gap for the benefit of both.
 Your hard work and expertise helps the wider community, while industry provides funding and support to enhance or continue your research.
 It also happens to be a great way to supplement your scholarship and travel funds."

-"As panellist on the Student Panel session, I witnessed first-hand the importance of programs such as Graduate Student Week.
+"As panelist on the Student Panel session, I witnessed first-hand the importance of programs such as Graduate Student Week.
 This vital series of workshops and seminars give potential and early-stage postgraduate students the opportunity to fully appreciate what is required and expected of a post-graduate research student.
 Such programs also relay to students that there are ample avenues to seek support and advice during what can be an exciting yet trying time in their careers."

 "UQ is an excellent university for research higher degrees.
 There are many staff who are world renowned in their fields who offer excellent opportunities for you to learn the skills you need to do research at an international level.
 Brisbane is also a great city to be a student-- there is gorgeous weather, and there are always plenty of activities happening in a great community.